 LaunchPad contains resources for you and your students.
 In this tutorial, we'll take a detailed look at both types separately.
 Let's begin with student resources.
-Click here to go to the landing page of LaunchPad for Macroeconomics, Canadian Edition.
+Click the following link to go to the landing page of LaunchPad for Macroeconomics, Canadian Edition.

 What resources are available for my students?

 LaunchPad’s e-Book offers the complete textbook with all of the interactive study tools specific to the book and the course linked in at point of use--plus easy customization and personalization for students and instructors.
 Students can search and highlight, making it easier to access key content and organize studying.
 Teachers can customize and rearrange chapters, add and share notes and discussions, and link to quizzes, activities, and other resources.

 Worth’s acclaimed e-Book platform was developed by a cognitive psychologist (PhD, Yale University) who taught undergraduate psychology at the University of Massachusetts.

 Virtual flashcards are available for every key term.
 Students can view these in stack mode, table mode, definitions shown, terms shown, or use quiz mode to test themselves.
 Students can utilize this resource to prepare for higher stakes assessments and to make sure they understand the language of the course.

 Flashcards are not suited for assignment for stakes, but since students find them extremely helpful many instructors have made sure students are aware of their availability by either making them visible in the pre-built units or building a separate folder to house all the flashcards that pertain to the course or to particular in class assessments.